 Some warm-up exercises are going through the scales and arpeggios.
 Doing them allows you to tune yourself.
 These exercises will let you recall the air quantity and pressure you need to release to hit the notes you want and need in actual singing.

-By the way, if you’re going to practice or warmup and you live in a multiple dwelling space, you might want to consider getting a portable isolation booth.
+By the way, if you’re going to practice or warmup and you live in multiple dwelling space, you might want to consider getting a portable isolation booth.

 Physical warmup exercises are comparably essential as well.
-Aside from your usual vocal routines, you might also consider doing, like jaw and posture exercises, which we will look at some more of them below.
+Aside from your usual vocal routines, you might also consider doing, jaw and posture exercises, which we will look at some more of them below.